 My investment breakdown is:

-I also sell options every month for additional income and sell contracts on my company stock as my options are vested.
+I also sell covered call options every month for additional income.

 I really enjoy analyzing and picking income stocks.
 I have a set of criteria and spend a fair bit of time researching before buying each month; I look for a minimum yield, a track record of growing dividends, and a commitment to paying future dividends, as well as good financials obviously.
 The broker I used is Saxo.
 I currently own 22 companies which I plan to hold forever, although I am looking to sell 1, and grow to no more than 30 companies in total.
 It's well-diversified across sectors, although leans more towards large-cap consumer defensive and healthcare, and it's currently beating some indexes with a portfolio yield on cost of 4.9%.
 It's split about 20% Singapore, %35 Hong Kong, 30% US, and 15% UK - this should give me a currency hedge no matter where I end up retiring as well as low withholding taxes to maximize my income.
 The portfolio is on track to meet my income goals when I'm in my 50s.